-Seaway Regulation 8 requires ships of more than 50 m in overall length to be equipped with at least one landing boom on each side.
+Seaway Regulation 8 refers to ships of more than 50 m in overall length equipped with at least one landing boom on each side.
+It is recommended that a minimum Safe Working Load (SWL) of 227 kilograms be used for the landing booms.